MA Historical Research

 About the course

-This course is excellent preparation for a research degree in history.
+This course is excellent preparation for a PhD degree in history.
 You can further your interests, broaden your knowledge and at the same time hone your research skills.
 As well as specific research training in history, you’ll also gain a broad range of transferable skills that will be of value to employers outside academia.

 A choice of research skills modules including: